rollkit/docs/docs/specs.md

 sidebar_label: Specs
 ---

-# Specifications of the RollKit Scheme and Necessary Components
+# Specifications of the Rollkit Scheme and Necessary Components

 ## Components